ixartz/awesome-saas-boilerplates/README.md

 List of SaaS boilerplates (starter kits) by stack

+**Looking for collaboration!**

+This repo is gaining a lot of attention and I want to improve it:
+- add a rating system
+- prune dead links
+- remove duplicates
+- improve catalogization (tech, features, etc)

+Hit me up on LinkedIn https://www.linkedin.com/in/smirnovam/

 *Did I miss something?
-Do you have a boilerplate to share?
-Drop me a message at zsmconsultnl@gmail.com or create a PR*
+Do you have a boilerplate to share? -> create a PR*

 ## Ruby on Rails